sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY p.submission_date;
 ```

-Q. How can papers be categorized by their average score?
+### Q. How to categorize papers by average score?

 **10. CASE WHEN, GROUP BY Command**

+Explanation:
+Using CASE WHEN, we classify papers into performance categories based on their average review scores.

 ```sql
 SELECT